PhilMele/M3Project/README.md

 ### 1.1 Project Goals <a name="project-goals"></a>

 The goal of this product is to offer a platform to people to apply for grant with local authorities.

+This is platform is not meant to be standalone website, but instead will be linked to an existing website.
+By clicking on a link on the local authorities website, the user will be redirected to the index page.
+As a result, there is not need for additional page for the unauthenticated user than the login and account registration page.

 With the exception of large granting bodies, grants are still applied to by email.